 Romania’s natural world is arguably one of Europe’s last true wilderness areas.
 Old-growth forests blanket vast mountain ranges that stretch across the country.
 They offer refuge for European wildlife in an otherwise densely populated and highly developed continent.
 Wolves, bears, and lynx all thrive here.
+However, unsustainable logging and abusive exploitation practises have severely damaged thousands of hectares of forests and exposed vast areas of the mountainside to erosion.
+Whats more, recent decades have seen native, diverse forests replaced with spruce monocultures plantations.
 To protect this landscape and the diversity of species that depend on it from increasing human exploitation, Mossy Earth has partnered with Foundation Conservation Carpathia (FCC) in rewilding Romania.

 A Wilder Future

 There are many reasons to celebrate Romania's natural world.
 But, as the country continues to develop, the old-growth forests that have provided a wildlife refuge for Europe’s sensitive species are increasingly under threat.
-Through our work with FCC, we aim to restore degraded clear-cuts to healthy, functioning and biodiverse forests.
-With your support we can protect Romania’s great wild spaces.
+In partnership with Foundation Conservation Carpathia, we are working to restore clear-cuts in the Romania's Southern Carpathian Mountains.
+Our goal is to reverse the impacts of illegal logging that threaten these forests.
+With your support we can restore these degraded clear-cuts to healthy, functioning and biodiverse forests and protect Romania’s great wild spaces.

 Sources & further reading